GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 #### type: TLS_CERTIFICATE

-This property provides a generated SSL/TLS certificate for the Kubernetes manifest.
+This property provides a generated self-signed SSL/TLS certificate for the Kubernetes manifest.

 The example below shows the syntax used to declare a certificate: